 - Sales funnel drop-off rates: Find out where the leaks are in your sales funnel.
 If you’re losing people while you’re qualifying them and it’s because they’re not qualified, you need to look into better lead sources.

 Sales organizations that benefit from having defined sales operations tend to be larger organizations with more mature sales teams that can leverage experience when looking for ways to work more efficiently.
 They also tend to have more lengthy and complex sales processes.
 However, organizations across all types of industries can benefit from having a sales operations manager or robust sales operations systems.

 Here are a few scenarios where sales operations teams or systems can help:

-- Large sales organizations: If you have a large sales organization, chances are a sales operations function can help you gain efficiencies or achieve a higher level of success.
+- Large sales organizations: If you have a large sales organization, chances are, a sales operations function can help you improve the efficiency of your sales process.

-- Lengthy sales process: For organizations with lengthy sales processes, sales operations can help shorten or simplify the process by analyzing the process and facilitating the resolution of bottlenecks.
+- Lengthy sales process: For organizations with lengthy sales processes, sales operations can help simplify the process by resolving bottlenecks.

-- Complex product lines: If you have complicated products, sales operations can assist by assessing training needs or by assessing the needs of customers in understanding the product better and more quickly.
+- Complex product lines: If you have a wide range of products, sales operations can assist by assessing training needs to understand the product better and more quickly.